Exoplanets as Sub-GeV Dark Matter Detectors

 The additional DM heating source occurs if DM scatters on exoplanet particles, becomes captured, and annihilates.
 This produces heat that can be absorbed by the exoplanet.
 We assume that the DM scattering and annihilation processes are in equilibrium (see Supplementary Material).
 The DM heat flow depends on how many external DM particles are captured from the incoming DM flux reservoir.
 The maximal, i.e. geometric capture rate of DM is given by~\cite{Garani:2017jcj}

 where $n_\chi(r)$ is the DM number density at distance $r$ from the GC, the average speed in the DM rest frame $ v_0$ is related to the velocity dispersion $v_{d}(r)$ as $v_0= \sqrt{8/(3\,\pi)} v_{d}(r)$ at distance $r$ from the GC, and $R$ is the exoplanet radius.
 The factor $1 + 3\,v_{\rm esc}^2/2v_d^2$ is the result of gravitational focusing, with $v_{\rm esc}^2 = 2 G_N M/R$ being the escape velocity, $M$ the exoplanet mass, and $G_N$ the gravitational constant.
 The motion of the planet with velocity $v_p$ with respect to the DM halo is taken into account by $\xi(v_{\rm p},v_{d}(r))$.
 In the scenarios we are interested in, the DM velocity, the planetary velocity and the escape velocities are of similar order and the function $\xi( v_{d}(r), v_{\rm p}) \sim 1$.
 The circular velocities $v_c(r)$ in the galaxy are related to the DM velocity dispersion by $v_{d}(r) = \sqrt{3/2} \,v_c(r)$.
 We extract the circular velocities at different radii in the Milky Way by combining the data for the gas, bulge, and disk components, as well as the analytic expressions for DM contributions to the total velocity from Ref.~\cite{Lin:2019yux}.
 For the DM density, we consider an Navarro-Frenk-White (NFW) profile~\cite{Navarro_1996}, a generalized NFW (gNFW) profile, and a Burkert profile~\cite{Burkert_1995}, with the local DM density $0.42$~GeV/cm$^3$~\cite{Pato_2015}, see Supplementary Material for more details.
+Eq.~\ref{eq:geom} does not include reflection, which can weaken sensitivities when DM is light and the object has a low escape velocity compared to the DM halo velocity~\cite{Neufeld:2018slx,Leane:2022hkk}, depending on the DM model interpretation.

 The heat power produced by DM is given by the product of the DM mass $m_\chi$, the fraction of the captured DM particles that have passed through the object $f$, and the maximal capture rate, such that